 It also helped that there were excellent relations between Chevalier (Building Supplies & Engineering) Ltd. and the construction team’s main contractor, Gammon Construction Ltd. Helping work relations further, Chevalier (Building Supplies & Engineering) Ltd. also had high organizational skills in research and testing, which ensured they were able to submit the required comprehensive local testing reports (which were the BS EN 934 and BS 5075 respectively) by a highly regarded local laboratory within a short period of time.

 In short, good teamwork and team spirit were essential.
 It was unparalleled between the Kryton headquarters, territory manager, and Hong Kong distributor.
 And that’s what allowed them to meet the challenge of winning this project.

 In the end, the district authority went with KIM, gaining a superior waterproofing solution that would enable the concrete of the Lyric Theatre Complex to react to water by blocking any water pathways that the concrete might otherwise have.
 At the same time, KIM delighted everyone involved with its ability to self-seal cracks in the concrete.

-West Kowloon Cultural District Authority can rest assured that the concrete treated with KIM® additive will remain dry and durable, protecting the unique Lyric Theatre Complex and its cultural performances well into the future.
+To make its application easier and to fulfill other project requirements, Kryton provided full and effective technical support through testing and documentation.
+So the district authority can rest assured that the concrete treated with the KIM additive will remain dry and durable, protecting the unique Lyric Theatre Complex and its cultural performances well into the future.